fabferri/az-pattern/loadbalancer/ilb-ha-ports-2backendpools-nva/README.md

    ms.date="20/02/2019"
    ms.author="fabferri" />

-# Standard load balancer in HA ports with two NVA pools
+# Standard load balancer in HA ports with two backend pools
 Here's an Azure ARM template to create a VNet with an internal standard load balancer (ILB) in HA ports to create a configuration with NVAs in high avaiability.
 For resiliency, the Azure VMs associated with every backend pool have an assigned availability set.